danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 1. Update all occurrences of the ngrok IP address with `SERVER_HOST_NAME`
 2. Update all occurrences of your slack client id with `SLACK_CLIENT_ID`

-Here's an example of [app_manifest_template.json](https://github.com/danielabar/retro-pulse/blob/main/app_manifest_template.json) from the complete source on Github.
+Here's an example of [app_manifest_template.json](https://github.com/danielabar/retro-pulse/blob/main/app_manifest_template.json) from the complete source of the Retro Pulse application on Github.

-Recall that `SERVER_HOST_NAME` and `SLACK_CLIENT_ID` were configured as environment variables in [Part 1](../rails-slack-app-part1-oauth#rails-blocked-host) of this series.
+`SERVER_HOST_NAME` and `SLACK_CLIENT_ID` were configured as environment variables in [Part 1](../rails-slack-app-part1-oauth#rails-blocked-host) of this series.
-Now we'll add a rake task that will generate the real manifest file from the template, replacing the environment variables with their actual values from the `.env` file:
+Add the following rake task to generate the real manifest file from the template, replacing the environment variables with their actual values from the `.env` file:

 ```ruby
 # lib/tasks/app_manifest.rake